Small Business Training Workshop this Friday - County 10

-The Wind River Development Fund is hosting a marketing and small business training workshop this Friday, October 27.
-This free event geared to small businesses and entrepreneurs will be held from 11:30 a.m. to 2:30 p.m. at the Frank B. Wise Building (#3 Ethete Road in Fort Washakie).
+The Wind River Development Fund is hosting a small business training workshop this Friday, November 3.
+This free event geared to small businesses and entrepreneurs will be held from 11:30 a.m. to 2:00 p.m. at Central Wyoming College, Main Hall Room 157.

 Class hosts encourage attendees to bring their personal computers if possible.